Safe-DS/DSL/docs/api/safeds/data/tabular/containers/Table.md

         /**
          * Plot a histogram for every column.
          *
+         * @param numberOfBins The number of bins to use in the histogram.
+         *
          * @result histograms The plot as an image.
          *
          * @example